 Housing – For most housing, future tenants sign a lease – a type of agreement between the landlord and the tenant with details about the length of the rental, what may/may not be included in the housing, and any specific policies.
 It is important to read this document carefully.
 The lease may require a first and last months rent as deposit, and an additional security deposit (which is a sum set aside in case the rental property is damaged).

 All new graduate students are expected to attend the Welcome Week events, including orientation.
 The schedule outlines all activities leading up to and including the day of orientation itself.
-The Office of Graduate Admissions and Enrollment offers campus tours; and The Office of International Services partners with the Graduate Affairs offices to present programs for new international graduate students as well as diversity events.
+The Office of Admissions offers campus tours; and The Office of International Services partners with the Graduate Affairs offices to present programs for new international graduate students as well as diversity events.